albertopeam/clean-architecture/README.md

 ### UI testing

 UI testing gives us the ability to assert that our interface matches to the state that we expect in each scenario, the easier way to acomplish this is to use test doubles in some parts of the system.
-Usually we can use a double for the business logic and leave the presentation do its stuff to handle the UI.
+Usually we can use a double for the business logic and leave the presentation do its stuff when handling the UI.
 This kind of tests have a big scope and are slow, but they provide value to test the state of our user interface.

 First we need to use a test double to handle the business logic.
+This one uses a inyected closure to mock the behaviour, you can see it in action in the test.

 ```swift
 private final class SuccessCurrentWeather: CurrentWeatherProtocol {